pivotal/docs-tap/install.md

 ## <a id='access-tap-gui'></a> Access Tanzu Application Platform GUI

-To access Tanzu Application Platform GUI, you'll be able to use the hostname that is pointed at the shared ingress you configure above.
-If you'd prefer a LoadBalancer for Tanzu Application Platform GUI then you can see how to configure that in the [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md) section.
+To access Tanzu Application Platform GUI, you can use the hostname that you configured earlier.
+This hostname is pointed at the shared ingress.
+To configure LoadBalancer for Tanzu Application Platform GUI, see [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).

 You're now ready to start using Tanzu Application Platform GUI.
 Proceed to the [Getting Started](getting-started.md) topic or the [Tanzu Application Platform GUI - Catalog Operations](tap-gui/catalog/catalog-operations.md) topic.

 ## <a id='exclude-packages'></a> Exclude packages from a Tanzu Application Platform profile